thingsboard/thingsboard.github.io/docs/user-guide/integrations/udp.md

 **Datagram-Packet To Byte Array Message Decoder** that decodes from **DatagramPacket** to **byte[]**.<br>

-In order for this class to work correctly, we must correctly set the following parameters:
-- **lengthFieldOffset** - the offset of the length field
-- **lengthFieldLength** - the length of the length field

 **Binary Channel Inbound Handler** is specific handler class which allows to explicit only handle a **byte[]** type of messages.<br>

 #### A brief description of Socket Channel Options used to configure the server